-Check out the Sword in the Stone near Prince Charming’s Carousel.
+Check out the Sword in the Stone near Prince Charming’s Regal Carousel.
 You never know if you might be able to pull the sword free!

-You should also check out Prince Charming’s Carousel.
-The horses are relics from the past, and one of them in particular, decorated with cold, was Mrs. Disney’s favorite.
+You should also check out Prince Charming’s Regal Carousel.
+The horses are genuine relics from the past, and one of them in particular, decorated with gold, was Mrs. Disney’s favorite.

 For Cinderella fans, you can see her in her crown anytime you wish.
 As you enter Fantasyland through the Castle archway, look for the Cinderella fountain on the left.
 You’ll see a painting of Cinderella on the wall with the crown well above her head.
 Take a drink from the fountain, and at the same you are ‘bowing’ to the Princess Cinderella.
 As your head is down, instead of looking at what you’re drinking, peek up at Cinderella — she’s now wearing her crown!